uBible/uBible/README.md

 ### Building from Source

 You will need the [Ubuntu SDK](http://developer.ubuntu.com/get-started/).
-In addition, you will also need the SWORD library and its headers from the `libsword-dev` package.
+In addition, you will also need the SWORD library from the `libsword-dev` package, and the U1db library from the `libu1db-qt5-dev` package.

+Currently, there is no module manager, so you will need the KJV Bible SWORD module, which can be installed using another SWORD program's module manager or using the `sword-text-kjv` package.

 To run/build, just open the `.pro` file in Qt Creator.